Using raster data to calculate and then map aridity indices

 is.infinite(layer) ~ 'Humid',

-layer >= 0.65 ~ 'Humid',
+>= 0.65 ~ 'Humid',

 layer >= 0.5 & layer < 0.65 ~ 'Dry sub-humid',